Who is Jim Schrempp?

 My Interests

 I enjoy theater and good eating.
 I miss the San Jose Repertory theater.
 I dine out as often as my waistline allows (and often more often than that!).
-I keep lists of restaurants I enjoy.

 My Work

-In my 19 years at HP I did so many things.
+In my 19 years after college at HP I did so many things.
 I started in 3rd level technical support; we only took the calls that two other levels of engineers had been unable to resolve.
 Mostly they were tough, low level bugs in the software.
 It was fun ferreting them out.
 Then I moved into management.
 I managed these 3rd level support teams, sometimes starting them from scratch.
 I had a lot of fun creating and leading the System Performance Consulting team.
 We built up a team of experts in wringing every last drop of performance out of the HP3000.
 We tuned customer applications, we tuned the operating system, we routinely worked with the kernel lab to change the way the system worked.
 I also managed 50 engineers in one of the MPE development labs.
 My teams had the powerful, but waning, Allbase, and we added ODBC to Image/SQL, thus bringing it into the future.
 And my system test and integration team went through a complete revolution from doing standard nothings into a team that found problems early in the development cycle and kept a software release on schedule.
 Someday I'll have to write up a few stories from those days.

 My last job at HP was managing the knowledge engineering program for the software support services division.
 I had a team that improved the content in the knowledge base of 4M docs (way too many) and a team that looked to understand and plan for strategic needs of the businesses.
 We were successful in improving the usefulness of our content by coupling analytical analysis of keywords in our content with pattern based analysis of our users' behavior.
 It sounds dull, but it was pretty exciting to me.
 I also was program manager of the HP Electronic Support Center.
 It became a great place for business HP-UX and NT customers to get support via the web.